snijderlab/stitch/articles/BatchFiles.md

 The value or values of K to be used.

-If multiple values are entered multiple runs are generated with all different values of K.
+If multiple values are entered multiple runs are generated each with a different values for K.

 For the range definition some inner parameters are available. `Start` and `End` have to be defined.